Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Name Hex Colors into a spreadsheet?
+How do I pull Name Hex Colors into Google Sheets?

 How many credits does each Name Hex Colors cell cost?